 Some feel that All-on-Four is a shortcut because it has a much higher risk for failure.
 In many cases, bone grafting would bring a more stable and longer-term result.
 Also, if all the implants are placed in the front of the jaw, which is usually the case with All-on-Four, there will still be bone resorption in the back of the jaw.
 The immediate area around the dental implants will not be resorbed because the bone is stimulated.
 But the posterior section of the jaw is still subject to bone atrophy.
 To learn more about this process, please visit our facial collapse page.

 To compensate for a lack of volume of bone in supporting the implants, the four implants are placed at extreme angles, as shown in the radiograph above.
 This makes them very resistant to loosening, and is what gives the denture that is attached to the implants its stability.
 However, if one of the implants fails at some later time, the entire case will fail and will have to be re-done.
 All of these risks need to be weighed against the advantages.
 All-on-Four is definitely easier, faster, and less expensive than other options.

 For more information about other risks involved with dental implants, please visit our dental implant failure page.

 Dr. Coleman will present all of your options and will discuss the advantages and disadvantages associated with each procedure.
-Call 855-834-9737 to schedule a complimentary implant consultation where Dr. Coleman will take 10-15 minutes to help you determine if you are an All-on-Four candidate.
+Call 713-783-2800 to schedule an implant consultation where Dr. Coleman will help you determine if you are an All-on-Four candidate.
 He will be honest with you and make every effort to give you a better idea of what the best options are for your specific case.